 Supervised datasets have labels associated with the states to be estimated.
 This allows for a model to be built that can establish a direct mapping from measurement data (inputs) to the action or state that is desired to be estimated (outputs).
 In the case of neural to kinematic state decoders, this corresponds to having ground truth kinematic measurements available at the time of developing the model.
 However, this is not always feasible as this requires a calibration round where ground truth data is collected for various states of the system.
 This calibration may not be possible, especially when considering the decoding be applied in a system involving prosthetic control and the state be a trajectory of a body limb that a subject does not have control of (that is, the subject has a disability).
 In the case of unsupervised datasets, only the measurements, or inputs to the system, are available and the states that are to be estimated are not visible.
 This usually involves an intermediate step of going from measurements directly to a “latent” state and, by means of a pre-determined model, going from “latent” state to the actual state of the system (for example, the fingertip trajectory).

-Finally, decoding algorithms are trained using data collected during training sessions in which data is recorded while subjects are told precisely what actions to perform or imagine performing.
-The initial training stage is necessary for decoders as it builds the parameters for its model as well as helps the decoders converge to an optimal solution faster.
+Finally, “training” a decoder entails solving for parameters of the model employed in decoding.
+In training, neural decoders, data is collection on sessions, exclusive for training, where subjects are precisely instructed on what actions to perform or imagine performing.
+This is termed “calibration”.
+The calibration step is not only necessary for building the parameters of the decoding model, but also in helping the decoders converge to an optimal solution faster.
 For example, in the case of a Kalman filter, which optimizes by dynamically weighting a measurement vs. a prediction from a model, training is a crucial step for developing an accurate model for a system—especially when the measurements are noisy.
 Training can involve supervised or unsupervised datasets, but following training, decoders are used exclusively to estimate states and decoders will only have the measurements/input data available for predicting states.

 Data Collection Issues